A what? A vital glossary of key terms and phrases in medical aesthetics, to help you understand what is going on.

 The time after an aesthetic procedure when the skin is healing and you may not be able to carry out your normal activities.
 Sometimes referred to as ‘social downtime’, ie time when you may not want to show your face to your colleagues or your nearest and dearest.

 Not a thing just yet, but possibly the future.
 There are already places in the States that are making injectable procedures seem very casual and everyday, all millennial-pink and drop-in appointments.
+Could it happen here?
+Watch this space

-Electrical muscle stimulating facial
+Electrical muscle-stimulating facial

 A microcurrent facial delivers safe, painless, low-level electrical impulses to strategic locations under the skin to firm and tone the facial muscles.

 The less technical name for Cryolipolysis.
 A non-invasive body contouring system that freezes fat cells to reduce their volume and is used for the reduction of localised fat deposits.
+You can read more about fat-freezing here.

 A surgical fat transfer is a cosmetic treatment to collect fat cells from one part of the body and inject them into another.
 The aim is to collect from an area where there is plenty of fat (stomach, thighs) and use it to smooth or increase the size of another area.
+You can read more about fat transfer here.

 Fillers (dermal fillers)

 Injectable fillers are gels most often made from hyaluronic acid, that are injected into the skin to replace lost volume, smooth the skin or to help sculpt the face.
+You can read more about dermal fillers here.

 Usually described as High-Intensity Focused Ultrasound (HIFU), this treatment involves concentrated ultrasound energy is delivered below the surface of the skin by a handheld device to stimulate skin rejuvenation, collagen production and to lift and tighten the skin.